muslumhanozturk/AWS-Python-Linux-DevOps-Hands-On/Linux+/Session-1/Linux-plus-1-hands-on.md

 grep -w "kernel" linux.txt
 ```

 - We can display the lines that are not matched with the specified search sting pattern using the -v option.
-(Belirtilen arama sting paterni ile eşleşmeyen satırları -v seçeneğini kullanarak görüntüleyebiliriz.)

 ```bash
 grep -v "kernel" linux.txt
 ```

 - The `^` regular expression pattern specifies the start of a line.
-This can be used in grep to match the lines which start with the given string or pattern. (`^` düzenli ifade kalıbı, bir satırın başlangıcını belirtir.
-Bu, verilen dize veya desenle başlayan satırları eşleştirmek için grep'te kullanılabilir.)
+This can be used in grep to match the lines which start with the given string or pattern.

 ```bash
 grep "^li" clarusway.txt
 ```

 - The $ regular expression pattern specifies the end of a line.
-This can be used in grep to match the lines which end with the given string or pattern. ($ düzenli ifade kalıbı, bir satırın sonunu belirtir.
-Bu, verilen dize veya desenle biten satırları eşleştirmek için grep'te kullanılabilir.)
+This can be used in grep to match the lines which end with the given string or pattern.

 ```bash
 grep "kernel.$" linux.txt
 ```

 - Sometimes we need more content in search results to decide what is most relevant.
-For this, we can use the following operators to add the desired lines before, after a match, or both:(Bazen neyin en alakalı olduğuna karar vermek için arama sonuçlarında daha fazla içeriğe ihtiyaç duyarız.
-Bunun için, bir maçtan önce, sonra veya her ikisinden birden istenen satırları eklemek için aşağıdaki operatörleri kullanabiliriz:)
+For this, we can use the following operators to add the desired lines before, after a match, or both:

     - Use -A and a number of lines to display after a match.

     ```bash
-    grep -A3 "line 5" clarusway.txt # this command prints three lines after the match.(bu komut, eşleşmeden sonra üç satır yazdırır.)
+    grep -A3 "line 5" clarusway.txt # this command prints three lines after the match.
     ```

     - Use -B and a number of lines to display before a match.

     ```bash
-    grep -B2 "line 5" clarusway.txt # this command prints two lines before the match.(bu komut, eşleşmeden önce iki satır yazdırır.)
+    grep -B2 "line 5" clarusway.txt # this command prints two lines before the match.
     ```

     - Use -C and a number of lines to display before and after the match.

     ```bash
-    grep -C4 "line 5" clarusway.txt # this command prints four lines before and after the match.(bu komut maçtan önce ve sonra dört satır yazdırır.)
+    grep -C4 "line 5" clarusway.txt # this command prints four lines before and after the match.
     ```

 - We can also use `grep` command with | (pipe).